SLongshaw/ParaSiF/README.md

-# ParMupSiF - Parallel Partitioned Multi-physical Simulation Framework
+# ParaSiF - Parallel Partitioned Multi-physical Simulation Framework

 Parallel Partitioned Multi-physical Simulation Framework is developed based on the MUI library.
 It offers a platform where users can carry out multi-physical (mainly fluid-structure interaction) studies using supercomputers.